 Chances are, you have knowingly or unknowingly given your body a jolt of caffeine today.
 Maybe it was a cup of coffee in the morning or a bite of chocolate in the afternoon.
 Maybe it was an oral supplement or an energy drink.
-According to the National Coffee Association, nearly 90 percent of Americans drink coffee daily, and the U.S. spends about $40 billion dollars each year on coffee.
+According to the National Coffee Association, nearly 90 percent of Americans drink coffee daily.
 Non-coffee sources, which include tea, energy drinks and oral supplements, make up a rising percentage of total caffeine consumption.

 Whether you are a moderate, informed caffeine user or a self-proclaimed "caffeine freak," we could all benefit from a mindful approach to this daily ritual.
 So, pour yourself a cup of joe or hot tea or grab that handful of guarana berries, and let’s consider caffeine: what it is, how it works, how we can use it and what are some alternatives for healthy, natural energy boosts.

 Here’s a mouthful: Caffeine is a highly bioavailable psychoactive alkaloid that works directly on the central nervous system.
 (Fun exercise: Try ordering that at Starbucks.)
 In simpler terms, caffeine is a chemical compound that the body absorbs very well.
 It naturally occurs as a fine white powder that acts as an insecticide in certain plants, like the cocoa and coffee plants, and it is incredibly potent.
 The primary short-term physiological effect of caffeine is to stimulate the brain and spinal cord, which it does quite quickly.
 It’s not just a cultural custom that leads a majority of Americans to drink coffee in the morning; it actually—chemically—helps wake up the body.